-.
+- .
 Straps must be nylon and a minimum of 4" wide to secure items on trailer decks. .
 The driver may use 2" straps to secure items inside of baskets, containers, motor vehicle beds and moving parts of equipment.
-(This may be in addition to any securement the shipper has provided.)
+(This may be in addition to any securement the shipper has provided.) - .

-- .
 Nylon straps used to secure the load must be placed in the immediate proximity of each support point. - .
-Whenever possible, straps should be run between the rub rail and the trailer for add protection. as depicted in Figure 3 below:
+Whenever possible, straps should be run between the rub rail and the trailer for add protection. - .
+For loads with tubular goods greater than 5" in diameter there must be at least 2 straps per loaded layer for all goods: